Colonia Benítez

 About Colonia Benítez

-Colonia Benítez Educational Nature Reserve is a small but scientifically important protected area in Chaco province, northeastern Argentina, located near the town of Colonia Benítez approximately 20 km southwest of Resistencia, the provincial capital.
-Established primarily for scientific research, environmental education, and biodiversity monitoring, the reserve protects a representative patch of the Chaco Oriental (Eastern Chaco) forest and associated wetland habitats that once covered vast areas of northeastern Argentina.
-It is managed by the Argentine National Agricultural Technology Institute (INTA) and is recognized as one of the longest-running ecological monitoring stations in the Gran Chaco region, with biological records spanning several decades.
+Colonia Benítez Educational Nature Reserve is a small but scientifically important protected area in Chaco province, northeastern Argentina, located near the town of Colonia Benítez approximately 15 km from Resistencia, the provincial capital.
+[1] Established primarily for scientific research, environmental education, and biodiversity monitoring, the reserve protects a representative patch of the Chaco Oriental (Eastern Chaco) forest and associated wetland habitats that once covered vast areas of northeastern Argentina.
+It is managed by Argentina's National Parks Administration (APN) and is recognized as one of the longest-running ecological monitoring stations in the Gran Chaco region, with biological records spanning several decades.
+[2] The reserve encompasses 8 hectares divided into two sectors—Clausura Schulz (7 ha) and Clausura Quebrachal (1 ha)—both located within the INTA Colonia Benítez experimental station.

 Wildlife Ecosystems

 The reserve supports a diverse Chaco fauna characteristic of the subtropical woodland and gallery forest mosaic.
 Caimans (Caiman latirostris) inhabit the wetlands and stream margins.
-Giant anteaters, armadillos (including the giant armadillo, Priodontes maximus), and giant South American river turtles are documented in the area.
-The avifauna is exceptionally rich given the reserve's small size, with over 200 bird species recorded, including hyacinth macaws (historically), jabiru storks, maguari storks, and the Chaco chachalaca.
-The critically endangered Chaco peccary (Catagonus wagneri) occurs in the broader Chaco landscape.
+Giant anteaters, armadillos (including the giant armadillo, Priodontes maximus), are documented in the area.
+The avifauna is exceptionally rich given the reserve's small size, with over 200 bird species recorded, including jabiru storks, maguari storks, and the Chaco chachalaca.
+[1] The critically endangered Chaco peccary (Catagonus wagneri) occurs in the broader Chaco landscape.
 Capybaras and marsh deer inhabit wetland margins.
 The reserve functions as an urban wildlife refuge within a matrix of agricultural land.

 Flora Ecosystems